Haval Jolion Trouble Codes: Full Guide to Errors & Fixes

 Method 1: OBD2 Scanner

-1. Connect the scanner to the OBD2 port (usually below the steering column).
+1. Connect the scanner to the OBD2 port (usually below the steering column, often above the gas pedal on the right).

 2. Turn the ignition to “ON” (engine off).